 Creates an event manager process as part of a supervision tree.
 The function is to be called, directly or indirectly, by the supervisor.
-For example, it ensures that the event manager is linked to the supervisor.
+For example, it ensures that the event manager is linked to the caller (supervisor).

 - If EventMgrName={local, Name}, the event manager is registered locally as Name using register/2. - If EventMgrName={global,GlobalName}, the event manager is registered globally as GlobalName using global:register_name/2.
-If no name is provided, the event manager is not registered. - If EventMgrName={via,Module,ViaName}, the event manager registers with the registry represented by Module.
+If no name is provided, the event manager is not registered. - If EventMgrName={via, Module, ViaName}, the event manager registers with the registry represented by Module.
 The Module callback is to export the functions register_name/2, unregister_name/1, whereis_name/1, and send/2, which are to behave as the corresponding functions in global.
-Thus, {via,global,GlobalName} is a valid reference. - If option {hibernate_after, HibernateAfterTimeout} is present, the gen_event process awaits any message for HibernateAfterTimeout milliseconds and if no message is received, the process goes into hibernation automatically (by calling proc_lib:hibernate/3).
+Thus, {via,global,GlobalName} is a valid reference.

+• If option {hibernate_after, HibernateAfterTimeout} is present, the gen_event process awaits any message for HibernateAfterTimeout milliseconds and if no message is received, the process goes into hibernation automatically (by calling proc_lib:hibernate/3).

 If the event manager is successfully created, the function returns {ok,Pid}, where Pid is the pid of the event manager.

-If a process with the specified EventMgrName exists already, the function returns {error, {already_started,Pid}}, where Pid is the pid of that process.
+If a process with the specified EventMgrName exists already, the function returns {error, {already_started,OtherPid}}, where OtherPid is the pid of that process, and the event manager process exits with reason normal.